hantsy/spring-reactive-sample/docs/start/first.md

 The main difference is in the current Repository class all methods return a `Flux` or `Mono`.

-`Flux` and `Mono` are from Reactor, which powers the reactive support in Spring 5 by default.
+`Flux` and `Mono` are from Reactor, which powers the reactive support in Spring Framework 7 by default.

+* `Flux` represents a stream of 0..N elements.
+* `Mono` represents an asynchronous 0..1 result.

 * `Flux` means it could return lots of results in a stream.
 * `Mono` means it could return 0 to 1 result.